rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-search-field.md

    That's because JavaScript functions have been invoked when the website was loaded to watch for changes in classes
    <strong>algolia__input</strong> and <strong>js-algolia__input</strong>.

-### head.html #

-When a web page (index.html) is loaded by an internet browser at the client end, contents of the `<head>` are processed first.

-The Algolia Jekyll theme defines that code in the **head.html** file.

-That includes `<link` statements to bring in JavaScript and CSS files.

 ### footer.html #

 The **footer.html** file contains what goes before the `</body>` tag at the bottom of every page.

 The Algoria template also defines JavaScript variables and populates them with values from the _config.xml file:

  {% highlight text %}{% raw %}
   <script>